 Tucson has some unique pedestrian lights at various spots around town (e.g.: Speedway across from Whole Foods).
 A pedestrian pushes a button and a large, square, red light comes on.
 After a while, it begins flashing.
 A flashing red light means that you must stop, look, and then proceed.
-Try not to get rear-ended while stopping.
+Reduce the risk of being rear-ended while stopped by leaving adequate space in front of you.
+Read more about this type of pedestrian light and others (PELICANS, TOUCANS, and HAWKS) here.